milqmedia/mq-locale/README.md

 Installation
 ---
-Add "slm/locale" to your composer.json file and update your dependencies.
-Enable SlmLocale in your `application.config.php`.
+Add "milqmedia/mq-locale" to your composer.json file and update your dependencies.
+Enable MQLocale in your `application.config.php`.

 If you do not have a composer.json file in the root of your project, copy the contents below and put that into a file called `composer.json` and save it in